shiffman/shiffman.net/p5/kinect/index.md

 # Kinect and Processing

 The Microsoft Kinect sensor is a peripheral device (designed for XBox and windows PCs) that functions much like a webcam.
 However, in addition to providing an RGB image, it also provides a depth map.
 Meaning for every pixel seen by the sensor, the Kinect measures distance from the sensor.
-This makes a variety of computer vision problems like background removal, blob detection, and more (quite difficult with an RGB image only) easy and fun!
+This makes a variety of computer vision problems like background removal, blob detection, and more easy and fun!

 The Kinect sensor itself only measures color and depth.
 However, once that information is on your computer, lots more can be done like "skeleton" tracking (i.e. detecting a model of a person and tracking his/her movements).
 To do skeleton tracking you'll need to use Thomas Lengling's windows-only [Kinect v2 processing libray](https://github.com/ThomasLengeling/KinectPV2).
 However, if you all you want is raw data from the Kinect, you are in luck!
-This library here uses the [libfreenect](https://github.com/OpenKinect/libfreenect) and [libfreenect2](https://github.com/OpenKinect/libfreenect2) open source drivers to access that data for Mac OS X.
+This library uses  [libfreenect](https://github.com/OpenKinect/libfreenect) and [libfreenect2](https://github.com/OpenKinect/libfreenect2) open source drivers to access that data for Mac OS X.

-(At the time of this writing, kinect v2 support is still in progress.)
-There are also some other [issues](https://github.com/shiffman/OpenKinect-for-Processing/issues) in progress.
-Chime in on github if you'd like to help!
+(At the time of this writing, kinect v2 support as well as other [issues](https://github.com/shiffman/OpenKinect-for-Processing/issues) are in progress.
+[Chime in on github](https://github.com/shiffman/OpenKinect-for-Processing) if you’d like to help!)

 ## What hardware do I need?

 First you need a “stand-alone” kinect.
 You do not need to buy an Xbox.

-* **[Standalone Kinect Sensor](http://amzn.to/1S2zH4j)**: This is the Kinect v1.
-I believe it comes with the power supply so you do not need the separate adapter listed next.
-    * However, if you have a kinect v1 that came with an XBox, it will not include the USB adapter.
-You’ll need to purchase this separately: [Kinect Sensor Power Supply](http://amzn.to/1RfUnuO).
+* **[Standalone Kinect Sensor v1](http://amzn.to/1S2zH4j)**:  I believe this one comes with the power supply so you do not need a separate adapter listed next.
+However, if you have a kinect v1 that came with an XBox, it will not include the [Kinect Sensor Power Supply](http://amzn.to/1RfUnuO).
-* **[Standalone Kinect Sensor v2](http://amzn.to/1KGoYxG)**: This is the Kinect v2!
-You also probably need:
-    * To use with a PC/Mac: [Kinect Adapter for Windows](http://www.amazon.com/Kinect-Adapter-Windows-xbox-one/dp/B00NMSHT7E/).
+* **[Standalone Kinect Sensor v2](http://amzn.to/1KGoYxG)**:   You also probably need the [Kinect Adapter for Windows](http://www.amazon.com/Kinect-Adapter-Windows-xbox-one/dp/B00NMSHT7E/).
 Don't be thrown off, although it says windows, this will allow you to connect it to your mac via USB.
-    * You'll also want to make sure your computer supports USB 3.
+Finally, you'll also want to make sure your computer supports USB 3.
 Most modern machines do, but if you are unsure you can [find out more here for Mac OS X](https://support.apple.com/en-gb/HT201163#13).

 ## Some additional notes about different models: